 Nepal is undoubtedly one of the most beautiful places on earth.
 From the mesmerizing views of the mountains to the abundance of natural and historical sights, Nepal has a lot to offer.
 Despite being a small country sandwiched between two giants, it is rich in its natural beauty, cultures and traditions, and diverse landscapes.
 Here are some of the reasons you need to add Nepal to your list of places to visit in 2019.

-The Government Has Declared It, “Visit Nepal Year”
+1. The Government Has Declared the Year 2020, “Visit Nepal Year”

 The people of Nepal are reason enough to visit this amazing country.
 As the saying goes “Atithi Devo Bhawa,” which translates to “Guests are Gods”.
 People will welcome you with a huge smile and open arms.
 Locals are known for their hospitality, friendly nature, and respect towards tourists.
 While tourists are considered annoying in some parts of the world, they are considered family here.
 It is not uncommon to be invited into someone’s home and offered a cup of hot masala tea.
 It’s also easy to become lifelong friends with anyone from your trekking guide to your waiter.

-You Can be the First to Summit a Virgin Peak
+3. You Can Be the First to Summit a Virgin Peak

 While most people opt to complete the popular Everest Base Camp Trek or the Annapurna Circuit, there are tons of unexplored “Virgin Peaks,” waiting to be summited.
 While this isn’t a task for the faint of heart, it is an incredible opportunity for a thrill seeker or trailblazer.
 In 2013, the Nepali government opened 602 peaks up for mountaineering.
 As of 2017, 188 of those peaks remained unclimbed.
 It’s one thing to climb a peak, it’s another to be the first person to ever step foot there.